 We at The Hearing Blog have received more information on the so-called “voluntary” recall of the Advanced Bionics HiRes 90k cochlear implant, making us stand up and take notice.
 If you haven’t read the first article in this series, please click on Failing Ugly: Advanced Bionics cochlear implant circuit goes haywire.

-The first item is pretty mundane, and confirms what we published previously: A scan of the patient recall letter, signed by Gerhard Roehrlein, PhD, CTO & Interim CTO (click to enlarge):
+The first item is pretty mundane, and confirms what we published previously: A scan of the patient recall letter, signed by Gerhard Roehrlein, PhD, CTO & Interim CEO (click to enlarge):

 The second item gives us pause: The five page PDF (click here for entire PDF file) sent to European and UK CI centres from their Rixheim office, signed by Michael E. Sundler, Senior Vice President.
 Several things in this communications jumped out at us.
 First was this paragraph at the bottom of the first page, which shows this recall was anything but “voluntary:”